Iteam1337/ghost/README.md

 ### Starting up the dev environment

 The following assumes that you have cloned the repo and installed the requirements.
+First of all, prepare your local configuration.
+Use either .env or direnv.

 #### Configuration (.env)